 The transactions a business engages in on a daily business not only have an impact on the cash flow, but also the underlying tax liability of the business.
-Effectively managing the taxes you pay requires an understanding of how transactions are recorded and their related bookkeeping procedures.
-Below are some tax planning matters to be considered.
+Effectively managing the taxes you pay requires an understanding of how related bookkeeping procedures.
+Below are some tax planning matters to be considered: